 The DVA Digital Preamplifier is easily the best way to listen to digital media that AVA has ever produced — and is quite possibly the best anywhere.

-For music lovers listening to digital sources, the DVA Digital Preamplifier provides a direct connection to the music—no analog preamplifier and its added colorations required.
-For everyone else, it makes for one hell of a DAC.
+For music lovers listening to digital sources, the DVA Digital Preamplifier provides a direct connection to the music—no analog preamplifier required.
+And for those using conventional analog preamplifiers, it makes for one hell of a DAC.

 Everything you need.
 Pure and direct.

 We are immensely proud of what we have accomplished with the DVA Digital Preampliﬁer.
 Calling it “stunning” is an understatement.
-Combined with our new DVA M225 or any of our other monoblock amplifiers, you'll experience digital content like never before.
+Combined with any of our monoblock amplifiers, you'll experience digital content like never before.

 Do you want support for your analog sources as well?
-Then check out our DVA A2D analog-to-digital converter.
+Then check out our A2D audiophile analog-to-digital converter.